For more info regarding student housing (both on and off campus), visit SDSU's Housing Office website(external link).

 General Admissions Information

-Students interested in applying to a degree program at SDSU within the School of Art, Design, and Art History can find information about specific admission requirements to different degree plans in this section.
+Students interested in applying to a degree program at SDSU within the School of Art and Design can find information about specific admission requirements to different degree plans in this section.

 There are two main classifications of student status within the School: graduate and undergraduate.
-There are three degrees offered for graduate students within the School of Art, Design, and Art History:
+There are three degrees offered for graduate students within the School of Art and Design:

 - Master of Arts (Art History)